Drug & Alcohol Rehab in Wiltshire

 Though leaving your home and moving somewhere new for a month or even longer may sound scary to some, if you choose a local rehab centre in Wiltshire you can still achieve this whilst remaining somewhere you are familiar with.

 Another benefit to residential rehab is the constant care and attention you receive throughout your stay.
 An excellent team of highly trained medical staff and therapists will be on hand to welcome you, show you around your new home, and be there for you every step of the way.

 They have seen it all before and are there to help, not judge.
 They will monitor your progress during your stay and will be there at all times for anything you may need, which is something you do not have access to with other treatment options.

 One of the worries of an at-home recovery is the ease at which you can access further drugs or alcohol.
 In rehab, this is impossible as you are completely removed from your usual life and home, and will not have the chance to give in to temptations.

-All your treatment takes place under one roof, and this treatment not only attacks the physical symptoms of addiction but the psychological ones too.
+All your treatment takes place under one roof, and this treatment not only attacks the physical symptoms of alcohol or drug addiction but the psychological ones too.

 Treating the mind and the body